 - Body temperature drops

-- Phenobarbital overdose resulted in 1,493 emergency room admissions in the U.S. in 2010; that same year barbiturates were responsible for 396 deaths.
+- Phenobarbital abuse and overdose resulted in 1,493 emergency room admissions in the U.S. in 2010; that same year barbiturates were responsible for 396 deaths.

 - In the U.S., there are 3,000-plus deaths every year from barbiturate overdose, with 42% of those deaths classified as suicides.
 The others that occurred were deemed accidental, either by exceeding a prescribed dose or mixing barbiturates with other depressant drugs or alcohol.